Empire Professional Baseball League: History

 On May 31, 2018, the league announced the Puerto Rico Islanders will play in Rincon, Puerto Rico, and the Sullivan Explorers would be known as the Aguada Explorers.
 For 2019, the Explorers would become a traveling team, and the Surge would move to Saranac Lake, New York.

 Due to Covid-19, the 2020 Empire Professional Baseball League was held at Consol Energy Park in Washington, Pennsylvania.

 In 2021, the Empire Professional Baseball League returned to normal operating procedures with the following teams: the Saranac Lake Surge, the Tupper Lake Riverpigs, the Plattsburgh Thunderbirds and the New Hampshire Wild.

 In 2022, the New Hampshire Wild were replaced by the Japan Islanders, a traveling team composed of mostly native Japanese players.

 The 2023 season saw the league expand to five teams with the addition of the Malone Border Hounds.

 The 2024 season saw the Japan Islanders leave the Empire League, while the Plattsburgh Thunderbirds rebranded to the North County Thunderbirds.
 Luis Contreras became the first Empire Baseball League alum to be promoted to the major leagues when he was recalled by the Houston Astros June 23, 2024.
-Contreras pitched for the Puerto Rico Islands in 2018 recording a 3-1 record with a 1.74 earned-run average in 57 innings.
+Contreras pitched for the Puerto Rico Islanders in 2018, recording a 3-1 record with a 1.74 earned-run average in 57 innings.

-In February of 2025, the league announced that the Los Angeles Bullies would be joining the league.
+In February 2025, the league announced that the Los Angeles Bullies would be joining the league.
 They are a travel team and will not play in Los Angeles.